-- A minimum cumulative GPA of 2.5 is required for all applicants.
+- The College requires a minimum cumulative GPA of 2.5 for all applicants.

-- Submit all official transcripts sealed from other colleges and San Jacinto College unofficial transcripts with the ADN application.
+- Students must submit all official transcripts sealed from other colleges and San Jacinto College unofficial transcripts with the ADN application.

 - HESI A2 Admissions Test

 Applicants seeking admissions must take an official Nursing Admissions Assessment Exam (HESI A2).
 A composite score of 75 percent in EACH section of reading comprehension, grammar, vocabulary, anatomy and physiology, and math is required.
 The learning styles and critical thinking sections are required, but will not be used in determining admissions.
 Submit all HESI A2 admissions test scores with the ADN application packet.
-Official test scores should be requested as soon as possible.
-Please visit the Testing Center-HESI website for test dates on Central campus.
+Students should request official test scores as soon as possible.
+Students may visit the Prometric Testing Centers for test dates on Central Campus TESTING ID: 198971 or the ADN Nursing North website for the test dates on North campus.

 - Criminal Background Check through the Texas Board of Nursing.

 All applicants are required to complete a criminal background check (CBC) as part of the application/admissions process.
 According to the Texas Board of Nursing (BON) effective Jan.
 1, 1996, a person who has been convicted of a felony that relates to the duties and responsibilities of a licensed registered nurse may be disqualified from obtaining licensure as a licensed registered nurse (213.28 Board of Nurse Examiners for the State of Texas, Rules and Regulations, Sept.
 2004).
 For further inquiry, the applicant should directly contact the Texas BON.
 Applicants should complete the Texas Board of Nursing CBC prior to entry into the program.
 Applicants will be required to submit a blue card or decision letter to confirm admission and progression into the program.